smythp/intro-command-line/sections/challenges.md

 # Further challenges

 These challenges are ordered from easiest to hardest.
-Let [me](https://github.com/smythp) know you've completed them all and I'll give you a bag of candy!
-And no, it's not cheating if you ask for help.
+No, it's not cheating if you ask for help.

 ## Challenge #1: create hidden file